Life Process- 2 Respiration

 - when we breathe in, we lift our ribs and flatten our diaphragm, and the chest cavity becomes larger as a result.
 Because of this, the air is sucked into the lungs and fills the expanded alveoli.

-- During inspiration, the rib cage moves outwards and upwards and increases the volume of the chest cavity, lower the air pressure within the lungs.
+- During inspiration, the rib cage moves outwards and upwards and increases the volume of the chest cavity, lowering the air pressure within the lungs.

 - O2 from alveoli passes into capillaries and CO2 from other capillaries diffuses into alveoli for being removed.